Educate your child at home

 If consent is granted, the child's name will be removed from the school roll.
 From this time the parents/guardians are responsible for providing their child with an efficient and suitable education.

-We will seek at all stages to allow a child to have the opportunity to express their view.
+We will seek at all stages to allow a child to have the opportunity to express their view if they wish.

 If consent is not granted, the Council must be clear about why the request has been refused.
 The parents/guardians will be given the opportunity to address the grounds on which it has been refused and resubmit their request if they wish.